nazarena254/djangoHeroku/README.md

 Its available on [github](https://github.com/newtonkiragu/mtribune-hosting) so you can actually clone the repository and follow along or try it on your own existing django project.

 ## Startup
-* create folder, cd into it
+* create a folder, cd into it
 * create, activate virtual env & install pip
     - Run `python3.9 -m venv --without-pip virtual` to install virtual env.<br>
     - Run `source virtual/bin/activate` to activate and `.../deactivate` to deactivate virtual env.<br>